7 Most Common Felonies in the US According to Statistics

 But what felony crimes are they committing, and what are the most common felonies?

 But before we go into the details, let’s first understand what constitutes a felony.

-What is a Felony?
+What Is A Felony?

 Depending on the state and the gravity of the crime, felony offenses are punishable by imprisonment or the death penalty.

-The Most Common Felonies in the US
+The Most Common Felonies Committed In The US

 Of these reported assault cases, 27.6% involved firearms, 25.2% used personal weapons, and 17.5% were committed with knives and other cutting tools.
 The rest used various types of weapons that tend to cause bodily harm.